DevNatan/docker-kotlin/README.md

 Feel free to contribute if you want to make your own engine implementation that is not yet supported.

 ### Docker
+Before using, see if the endpoints you are targeting are supported in the Docker [Supported Endpoints](https://github.com/KatanPanel/yoki/blob/main/yoki-engine-docker/README.md) section.
 To add Yoki's Docker engine to your project, add the respective artifact.

 #### Maven